niraljp/getting-started/en/authorizing/hipchat.md

 11. Go to <a href="https://sameroom.io" target="_blank">sameroom.io</a> and click on the HipChat logo
 ![clip.png](https://in.kato.im/4c8bbe1a1338bc5da71ffd614e9be70a5694f208c138479c6de1a784f1d61d89/Sameroom%20HipChat.png)

-12. Copy your OAuth 2 Bearer Token into the HipChat Token field and click **Submit**
+12. Copy the OAuth 2 Bearer Token into the HipChat Token field and click **Submit**
 ![clip.png](https://in.kato.im/d8d4f1003421016ba7d54cd669dde49319229ba235bc766285b205fd2d44078d/Sameroom%20Sign%20In%20HipChat%20copy.png)

 Once you've authorized your HipChat account, you can either; connect two chat platforms by [creating a Tube](/getting-started/en/tube/hipchat) or, share a channel via a [Portal URL](/getting-started/en/portal/hipchat).